Compassion Fatigue And You: How To Avoid Burnout And Prioritize Self-Care

 What is compassion fatigue?

-Regarding compassion fatigue (CF), awareness can be one of the first steps toward preventing it.
+Awareness can be one of the first steps toward preventing compassion fatigue (CF).
 This condition is often common among people who care for a loved one or work in a career centered around helping others.
+However, according to the American Bar Association, even those in careers that don’t involve medical care, including lawyers, can experience compassion fatigue.

 Many individuals may mistake compassion fatigue symptoms for other problems.
 For example, burnout and compassion fatigue are commonly used interchangeably.
 Although burnout may be a symptom of CF, it does not encompass what someone with CF may experience.